oehrlis/oci-sec-ws/others/user.md

-Allow group grp-oci-sec-ws-lab-00 to use ons-topics in tenancy Allow group grp-oci-sec-ws-lab-00 to manage ons-subscriptions in tenancy Allow group grp-oci-sec-ws-lab-00 to manage cloudevents-rules in tenancy
+Allow group grp-oci-sec-ws-lab-00 to use ons-topics in tenancy Allow group grp-oci-sec-ws-lab-00 to manage ons-subscriptions in tenancy Allow group grp-oci-sec-ws-lab-00 to manage cloudevents-rules in tenancy Allow group grp-oci-sec-ws-lab-00 to use cloud-shell in tenancy
 ```

 ## POL-OCI-SEC-WS-LAB-00 - Level Compartment TRAINING